Bibhash7/-AI-Data-Warehouse-for-Students-Release-3/README.md

 # AI-Data-Warehouse-for-Students-Release-3

-It is in interactive desktop based application, created using Python and PostgreSQL, OpenCV and Tesseract for text extraction,Speech_recognition for voice login.
+It is in interactive desktop based application, created using Python and PostgreSQL, OpenCV and Tesseract for text extraction, Speech_recognition for voice login.

 ## Release 3 features: